 Award Description: Our foundation represents SRS individuals around the world.
 We acknowledge the challenges of reaching across national and language boundaries.
 This award acknowledges the significant contributions of an individual that has significantly improved our outreach in other countries and other languages.

 Phil Taylor has contributed to the Snyder-Robinson Foundation’s growth on an international level by representing SRF at the Canadian Organization for Rare Disorders (CORD) Conference.
 He is also actively involved in SRF meetings and events, including the 2020 SRF Virtual Conference, where he took on the role of moderator for a panel of SRS therapists.
 As a father to Zachary, who is affected by Snyder-Robinson Syndrome, Phil uses both his professional and personal experiences to help the Foundation grow, and we are grateful for his involvement.

 Snyder-Robinson Foundation Outstanding Officer

-Award Description: A critical group of volunteers are fulfilling key positions in our foundation as officers.
+Award Description: A critical group of volunteers is fulfilling key positions in our foundation as officers.
 These individuals contribute innumerable hours and effort for us to make progress in understanding and developing a treatment for Snyder-Robinson Syndrome.
 The contribution of all our officers is crucial to our success.
 This award highlights one officer as a representative of their fellow collaborators.